mdn/content/files/en-us/web/api/sharedstorageoperation/index.md

   // Load the worklet module
   await window.sharedStorage.worklet.addModule("ab-testing-worklet.js");

-  // Set the initial value in the storage to o a random experiment group window.sharedStorage.set("ab-testing-group", getRandomExperiment(), {
+  // Set the initial value in the storage to a random experiment group window.sharedStorage.set("ab-testing-group", getRandomExperiment(), {
     ignoreIfPresent: true,
   });